- Michael Thompson

 Listen to people.
 Let people feel your attention.
 Do what you can to lift them up.

-The best way to find your own path is by doing what you can to help others to discover their own way.
-This can’t happen, however, if you aren’t doing everything in your power to truly see the people around you.
+The best way to find your own path is by doing what you can to help others discover theirs.
+This will never happen though if you aren’t doing everything in your power to truly see the people around you.

-It’s hard to be poor if you’re making the lives of others rich.
+After all, it’s hard to be poor, if you’re making the lives of others rich.